Lianela/Project_Alyssa/README.md

 ✦•······················•✦•······················•✦

 9/4/2025:
-rp_response.py has been divided, now it's two extra files, generator and logic: generator.py will take the context from logic and generate a response that feels human, with gradual mood transitions and emotional depth.
-It will use the emotional state, attitude, and memories to craft a response that builds on previous interactions and avoids abrupt mood swings. logic.py will handle the "brain" of (Bot, in this case, a one already pre defined) "Poppy", analyzing the context to determine her emotional state, attitude, and relationship with Lin.
+rp_response.py has been divided, now it's two extra files, generator and logic:<br/>
+generator.py will take the context from logic and generate a response that feels human, with gradual mood transitions and emotional depth.
+It will use the emotional state, attitude, and memories to craft a response that builds on previous interactions and avoids abrupt mood swings.<br/>
+logic.py will handle the "brain" of (Bot, in this case, a one already pre defined) "Poppy", analyzing the context to determine her emotional state, attitude, and relationship with Lin.
 We’ll use a simple sentiment analysis approach to interpret user input and memories, combined with a state machine-like logic to manage Poppy’s emotional and attitudinal shifts.

 The main script had to be changed to use the new logic.py and generator.py modules, ensuring the roleplay loop integrates both components seamlessly.

 Now with this we ensure a proper usage of memories and prevent lack of updates.

-after some time i was checking something i added the emotionalcore lol basically it should handle all the things to create a more realistic person
+after some time i was checking something i added the emotionalcore lol<br/>
+basically it should handle all the things to create a more realistic person

-Added a more bigger core:
+Added a more bigger core:<br/>
 Emotional Core

-This will handle anything about feelings, including from psychological safety, for example, opening the bot feelings, feeling exposed, to block itself, prevent others to know your feelings.
+This will handle anything about feelings, including from psychological safety, for example, opening the bot feelings, feeling exposed, to block itself, prevent others to know your feelings.<br/>
-As now, 06:48AM, this is unstable, character memory overrides it but at same time it works as expected.
+As now, 06:48AM, this is unstable, character memory overrides it but at same time it works as expected.<br/>
 This could handle different states as could be noticed from this:

-2025-04-09 04:49:22,437 - [INTERNAL THOUGHT]
+2025-04-09 04:49:22,437 - [INTERNAL THOUGHT]<br/>
 Poppy is in School.
 She is currently doing the project with lin.
 Her emotional state is: isolated, in control, invalidated.
 Her attitude is: cold.
-Her relationship with Lin is: distant.
+Her relationship with Lin is: distant.<br/>
 Personality: Arrogant, popular, snarky.
 Thinks she's better than everyone.
-Hides vulnerability under a confident mask.
+Hides vulnerability under a confident mask.<br/>
-Active Memory: Location: School | Action: Doing the project with Lin Emotional State: Isolated, In Control, Invalidated
+Active Memory: Location: School | Action: Doing the project with Lin<br/>
+Emotional State: Isolated, In Control, Invalidated<br/>
-Attitude: Cold
+Attitude: Cold<br/>
 Relationship with Lin: Distant

-2025-04-09 06:48:04,810 - [INTERNAL THOUGHT]
+2025-04-09 06:48:04,810 - [INTERNAL THOUGHT]<br/>
 Poppy is in School.
 She is currently starting the project.
 Her emotional state is: opening up, connected, powerless, invalidated, authentic.
 Her attitude is: dismissive.
-Her relationship with Lin is: friendly.
+Her relationship with Lin is: friendly.<br/>
 Personality: Arrogant, popular, snarky.
 Thinks she's better than everyone.
-Hides vulnerability under a confident mask.
+Hides vulnerability under a confident mask.<br/>
-Active Memory: Location: School | Action: Starting the project Emotional State: Opening Up, Connected, Powerless, Invalidated, Authentic
+Active Memory: Location: School | Action: Starting the project<br/>
+Emotional State: Opening Up, Connected, Powerless, Invalidated, Authentic<br/>
-Attitude: Dismissive
+Attitude: Dismissive<br/>
 Relationship with Lin: Friendly

-Usually this require some kind of logic decisions, this could be a potential modifier for everything.
+Usually this require some kind of logic decisions, this could be a potential modifier for everything.<br/>
-But there's a problem: Multipliers
+But there's a problem: Multipliers<br/>
 There's need to be tuned almost perfectly, to hit the spot between human but realistic.

 ✦•······················•✦•······················•✦

-15/4/25: ~~broken, lmao, working on it~~
+15/4/25: ~~broken, lmao, working on it~~<br/>
 03:48AM: Alyssa is now better, having a better handling of requests, for now, it's still closed, but while I keep testing, everything is going better

 ✦•······················•✦•······················•✦